AminoJS/AminoJS-Desktop/README.md

 Open the Task Manger and find the `Node.js Server-side JavaScript` and click the `End Task` button at the lower right corner

 ![Task Manger](https://i.imgur.com/857F9qk.png)

+## Installing Extra Packages

+If you are indeed running the `yarn dev` and has already started a Foreman process in the background, installing a new packages require you to terminate the Foreman process before the install script taking place or else you will get an error saying some files has been locked by Foreman